UPPMAX/programming_formalisms/docs/git/branches.md

     - How to work on parallel tracks (many developers, versions)?
     - How to fix mistakes?

-???- info "Learning objectives of 'Branches'"
+???- info "Learning outcomes of 'Branches'"

     - learners can